Coaching

 3. 1 in 4 respondents indicated their business suffered a loss in profitability

-Let’s be clear, everyone responsible for the performance improvement of people is in a leader role.
-But being a leader, and developing leadership competency, are two different things.
 If we want to empower our people, develop them to their potential, and engage them to put forth effort and innovation, we cannot continue to enable and tolerate mediocre leadership skills.

-And when you put together a proper system, and develop interpersonal leadership, then you can transform your contact center into one that delivers effective coaching within a culture of development, not just compliance!
+When you put together a proper system, and develop interpersonal leadership, then you can transform your contact center into one that delivers effective coaching within a culture of development, not just compliance!

 There's good news for contact-center leaders.
 Once they understand the issues that hamper coaching effectiveness, new digital tools can help address them by improving the availability, targeting, and delivering of coaching inputs.